MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/installation-configuration/production/installation-manager/index.md

 weight: 1
 ---
 ## Overview
-IBM® Installation Manager installs the IBM MobileFirst Server files and tools on your computer.
+IBM  Installation Manager installs the IBM MobileFirst Server files and tools on your computer.

 You run Installation Manager to install the binary files of MobileFirst Server and the tools to deploy the MobileFirst Server applications to an application server on your computer.
 The files and tools that are installed by the installer are described in [Distribution structure of MobileFirst Server](#distribution-structure-of-mobilefirst-server).